 Today I’m giving away one Zoku Single Quick Pop Maker.
 The contest will run through November 4 and then Rafflecopter will randomly select a winner.
 All entries will be confirmed and invalid entries will be deleted.
 I’ll email the winner who will have 48 hours to respond before a new winner is selected.
 US residents only.

 Disclaimer: I was sent a free Zoku Single Pop Maker to review.
 I was not compensated for the review and all opinions are mine.
-The contest is sponsored by Savory Simple.Don't miss future updates from Savory Simple!
-Subscribe to new recipes by email.
+The contest is sponsored by Savory Simple.email.
 You can also follow me via RSS, Facebook and Twitter.